 My preferred route is through topical/transdermal applications that allow for vaginal placement to get that extra boost of libido.

-I also will switch to smaller doses of subcutaneous or transdermal testosterone shots in some women with autoimmune disease to get a "boost" that slowly declines over the next several days.
+I also will switch to smaller doses of subcutaneous or transdermal testosterone shots in some women with autoimmune diseases to get a “boost” that slowly declines over the next several days.

 Generally, I don’t recommend pellets for the following reasons:

-- Surgical incisions needlessly increase the risk for complications like infection or postoperative bleeding
+- Surgical incisions needlessly increase the risk of complications like infection or postoperative bleeding.

 For these reasons, I tend to stay away from pellets as a way to replace hormone levels.

 Maybe you are thinking right now:

 What’s the catch?

 And I wouldn’t blame you, but I’m here to tell you that generally testosterone is tolerated VERY well in most women.

 Because when I (and other hormone doctors) replace hormone levels our goal is to only replace what your body NEEDS.